Sharmasrijan1/turtle-gambit/README.md

 7. Profit

 # BEFORE RELEASE
-- Don't use ngrok
+✓ Don't use ngrok
 ✓ Change names of turtles
 ✓ Reverse shell
 ✓ Click to switch turtles
 ✓ Temporary autonomity
 ✓ Add name to code, and make a UI
+✓ Switch from Carlo to Puppeteer

+# GUIDE ON HOW TO USE
+1. Prerequisite
+	-

 # INSTRUCTIONS FOR LUDWIG
 1. Materials:
 	- Turtle
 	- Disk Drive
 	- Floppy Disk